 I would classify myself as a ”Seasoned Pinterest” user.
-I’ve been on it since it came out but I’m a “beta tester.”
+I set up an account as a “beta tester.”
 I love to test stuff out and if I like it of course I will use it.
 If I don’t like it, obviously I move on.

 I quickly went on a mission to fix that!

-Tip 2.)
 I would create a board and name it something like “Caught My Eye” and there you would find yummy treats and shoes to name a few items.
-Well why not just make a Sweet Treats board and a Shoe board?
-I could go as far to make a board that is all cake pops, pies or cupcakes!
+Well, why not just make a Sweet Treats board and a Shoe board?
+I could narrow down my Sweet Treats category further to make a board that is all cake pops, pies or cupcakes!
 Well that seems like common sense now doesn’t it?
 It is but I really hadn’t gone back and cleaned up my boards.
 I see a lot of organizing in my future.

-Tip 3.)
-Group boards.
-Now I have been invited to many boards but I don’t normally take people up on that unless I know exactly who it is that is asking me to contribute.
+I have been invited to many boards but I don’t normally take people up on the invitation unless I know exactly who it is that is asking me to contribute.
 The last thing I want to do is share a spam board.
 No one wants the reputation of a spammer.
 Maybe I will just create a few group boards myself so I know who I’m inviting to pin.
-I really need to work on being more of a contributor to the boards that I am included in and I know the creator.
+I really need to work on being more of a contributor to the boards that I am included in since I know the creator.

-It’s a pretty good blend of tips that I already know and some that caught my attention quickly enough for me to begin fixing.
-I don’t want to give all of her tips away because even though it’s not free today, it’s still a worthy purchase for $4.97 on Amazon.com.
+The book is a great blend of tips that I already know and some that caught my attention quickly enough for me to begin fixing.
+I don’t want to give all of her Pinterest Savvy tips away because even though it’s free today, it’s still a worthy purchase for $4.97 on Amazon.com.
+That price may change.

-In the meantime I’m cleaning up and reorganizing and now I have even MORE boards because I’m making sure to classify my pins better.
+In the meantime I’m cleaning up and reorganizing.
+Now I have even MORE Pinterest boards because I’m making sure to classify my pins better.
 Come on by and check me out.

 Some of my Pinterest boards include